LukeTheHecker/esinet/README.md

 # esinet: Electric source imaging using artificial neural networks (ANNs)

 **esinet** let's you solve the EEG inverse problem using ANNs.
-It currently supports two main architectures:
-## Model 1

-A fully connected neural network which is trained on single time instances of M/EEG data.
+It currently supports one architecture: A fully connected neural network which is trained on single time instances of M/EEG data.
 This model was described in our [paper](https://www.frontiersin.org/articles/10.3389/fnins.2021.569918/full).

-## Model 2

-A temporal long-short-term memory (LSTM) model which is trained on sequences of EEG data.
-A similar model only with different output specifications has been presented in a work bei [Cui et al., 2019](https://ieeexplore.ieee.org/abstract/document/8766914?casa_token=AFbwwLcRySAAAAAA:Gx9_D5QajW1parwhStwtxPdLVVIT8WTbdzTg8bSZ1LT6mTuOTxYyLxd84Kc3k9n2fpqkL8Dl).

 ---